-As Recovery Continues In The Carolinas, Flood Waters Test Resilience
+As Recovery Continues In The Carolinas, Floodwaters Test Resilience

 Water rescues continue for a fifth day.
 At the Emergency Operations Center in Raleigh, John Dorman with the North Carolina Department of Emergency Management is directing a team calculating flood levels, "then taking those flood elevations and determining if buildings will be flooded and how deep," he explains.

-They're using a web-based application called the Flood Inundation Map and Alert Network.
+They're using a Web-based application called the Flood Inundation Map and Alert Network.
 "We'll click on this one down here in a town called Bregal, it's in the Cape Fear river basin," says Dorman.

 The database includes where buildings are, their first floor elevation, and how high the water is.
 It even estimates the cost of the damage.
 Dorman zooms in on a mobile home in Bregal.